eodms-sgdot/eodms-cli/README.md

 #### Python

-The eodms-orderdownload.py was designed using **Python 3.7** so it's best to have this version or higher installed.
+The eodms-orderdownload.py was designed using **Python 3.7** however it has been tested successfully in Python 3.6.10.
+Using a version prior to Python 3.6 is not recommended as the script will not work properly.

 #### Python Packages